 In addition to trying new things, you should challenge yourself be trying more difficult things.
 Imagine a student who is already conversationally fluent in Spanish.
 She could enroll in a beginning Spanish course where she can be confident of an “A” that would boost her GPA—which seemed to be a common practice among a number of the students in my Japanese courses at UCLA—or she could enroll in a Spanish literature class in which she will struggle to read great literature in the original Spanish.
 Which is more likely to help her grow and develop?

 That friend of mine who did his undergraduate at Berea struggled a bit during his first semester at university.
 Deciding to try and set things right, he identified a group of “A” students and struck up some friendships, hoping to figure out what he was doing wrong.
 So far so good.
 However, he realized quickly that this particular group of students maintained high GPAs because they declared easy majors and dropped any class that appeared difficult.
 Thankfully, my friend was mature enough at 18 years old to realize that there was something fundamentally wrong with this strategy.
 Rejecting the easy road, he decided to simply take the classes that interested him and let the chips fall where they may.
 He ended up a double-major in philosophy and classics, and, amazingly, did not open up a single report card during the rest of his time at Berea.
 He focused on his education instead of his grades.
 After he graduated he sat down with his uncle and a bottle of bourbon, and together they opened each report card, laughing and joking about the various grades he had earned.
-Incidentally, this approach worked perfectly well in terms of his practical career prospects: he went on to graduate school, where I met him, and he’s now a tenured faculty member at a major state university.
+Incidentally, this approach worked perfectly well in terms of his practical career prospects: he went on to graduate school, where I met him, and then to a successful career in academia.

 (b) Be responsible for your choices and your actions